-Oil shale is organic-rich shale that yields substantial quantities of oil (normally referred to as shale oil) and combustible gas by heating (retorting) and distillation.
+Oil shale is organic-rich shale which yields substantial quantities of oil (normally referred to as shale oil) and combustible gas by heating (retorting) and distillation.
 The organic material in oil shale is called kerogen, which, under appropriate conditions in the Earth’s crust, can be a precursor to conventional oil reservoirs.
 One tonne of commercial grade oil shale may yield from about 100 to 200 litres of oil.

-An Inferred Resource is estimated to be 1272 GL (about 8000 million barrels), also unchanged from 2010.
-This figure excludes the total potential shale oil resources of the Toolebuc Formation (Qld) estimated to be around 245 000 GL.
-This estimate was made by Geoscience Australia’s predecessor, the Bureau of Mineral Resources, and the CSIRO in 19831.
+Resource estimates were reviewed in 2011 to take into account the historic nature of the estimates and losses resulting from processing.
+Australia’s shale oil resources estimates are for recoverable shale oil.
+Paramarginal and Submarginal Demonstrated Resources of shale oil as at the end of 2011 are, Paramarginal 213 gigalitres (GL) (about 1340 million barrels) and Submarginal 2074 GL (about 13 050 million barrels).
+Both figures are unchanged from 2010.An Inferred Resource as at the end of 2011 is estimated to be 1272 GL (about 8000 million barrels), also unchanged from 2010.
+This figure excludes the total potential shale oil resources of the Toolebuc Formation which is estimated to be around 245 000 GL.
+This estimate was made by Geoscience Australia’s predecessor, the Bureau of Mineral Resources and the CSIRO in 19831.
 The research project undertook detailed geological, petrophysical and geochemical examination of the oil shales of the Toolebuc Formation.
-The project aimed to investigate and develop methods to assist government and industry to assess the potential of the sedimentary sequence as a possible future source of oil shale and to develop an understanding of geological controls and the distribution of oil shale within the Toolebuc Formation.
-A resource assessment of around 245 000 GL was based on productive oil shale covering an area of 484 000 square kilometres and ranging from 6.5 to 7 metres (m) thick with a specific gravity of 1.9 and yielding an average 37 litres of oil per tonne oil shale.
+The project was aimed at investigating the resource and developing methods to assist government and industry to assess the potential of the sedimentary sequence as a possible future source of oil shale.
+The research team also worked to develop an understanding of geological controls and the distribution of oil shale within the Toolebuc Formation.
+A resource assessment of around 245 000 GL was based on productive oil shale covering an area of 484 000 square kilometres and ranging from 6.5 to 7 metres thick, with a specific gravity of 1.9 and yielding an average 37 litres of oil per tonne oil shale.

-In September 2011, Queensland Energy Resources Ltd (QER) produced its first crude oil from its demonstration Paraho IITM vertical shaft kiln processing plant at the Stuart deposit near Gladstone, central Qld.
-The oil is being stored in secure tanks on-site, awaiting commissioning of the oil upgrading unit (refinery).The QER demonstration plant achieved stable production capacity of 6000 tonnes of shale per day and oil yield totalling 4500 barrels per stream day while maintaining product quality and adhering to Environment Protection Authority emissions limits.
+In September 2011, Queensland Energy Resources Ltd (QER) produced its first crude oil from its demonstration Paraho IITM vertical shaft kiln processing plant at the Stuart deposit near Gladstone in central Qld.
+The oil is being stored in secure tanks on-site, awaiting commissioning of the oil upgrading unit (refinery).The QER demonstration plant achieved stable production capacity of 6000 tonnes of shale a day and oil yield totalling 4500 barrels per stream day while maintaining product quality and adhering to Environment Protection Authority emissions limits.
 The oil products from the demonstration plant were Ultra Low Sulphur Naphtha (ULSN) 55% to 60% and Light Fuel Oil (LFO) 40% to 45%.
 The ULSN, which can be used to make petrol, diesel and jet fuel, has a sulphur content of less than one part per million (ppm).
 To put this into perspective, from 1 January 2008, the Fuel Standard (Petrol) Determination regulated that the maximum content of sulphur is 50 ppm in premium unleaded petrol.